Transportation in Osh

 3. Arriving to Osh by private/shared taxi

-It is better if you try to negotiate with your private/shared taxi driver to be dropped at the place where you will stay in Osh.
-If you don’t know where that will be, then the car will most likely drop you either at the New Bus Station, Old Bus Station or near Kelechek Bazar.
+It is better if you try to negotiate with your private/shared taxi driver to be dropped off at the place where you will stay in Osh.
+If you don’t know where that will be, then the car will most likely drop you either at the New Bus Station, Old Bus Station, or near Kelechek Bazaar.

-The Old Bus Station is located at the head of Osh Bazar and not far from Aravanskaya.
+The Old Bus Station is located at the head of Osh Bazaar and not far from Aravanskaya.

-Kelechek Bazar is located very closely to the Old-Bus station, and is close to the city center.
-Therefore, you can easily manage getting to the center or any other place by walking or public transport.
+Kelechek Bazar is close to the Old Bus station and the city center.
+Therefore, you can easily manage to get to the center or any other place by walking or public transport.

 To get a visual understanding, please, open the map below and check/uncheck the needed routes.